-''' Availability Manager (base) for OpenVMS I64

-CDSA for OpenVMS I64

-KERBEROS for OpenVMS I64

-SSL for OpenVMS I64

-Performance Data Collector for OpenVMS

-HP Binary Checker for OpenVMS I64

-WBEM Services for OpenVMS (WBEMCIM)

-HP I64VMS WBEMCIM V2.91-A070728: HP WBEM Services for OpenVMS

-Copying WBEM Services for OpenVMS Release Notes to SYS$HELP '''

-''' ....There are post-installation tasks you must complete.

-WBEM Providers for OpenVMS (WBEMPROVIDERS)

-HP I64VMS DWMOTIF V1.7: DECwindows Motif
+Availability Manager (base) for OpenVMS I64 CDSA for OpenVMS I64 KERBEROS for OpenVMS I64 SSL for OpenVMS I64 Performance Data Collector for OpenVMS HP Binary Checker for OpenVMS I64 WBEM Services for OpenVMS (WBEMCIM) HP I64VMS WBEMCIM V2.91-A070728: HP WBEM Services for OpenVMS Copying WBEM Services for OpenVMS Release Notes to SYS\$HELPThere are post-installation tasks you must complete.
+WBEM Providers for OpenVMS (WBEMPROVIDERS) HP I64VMS DWMOTIF V1.7: DECwindows Motif all the prompts and selected the options you want installed, the procedure displays information about the products you have selected.
+The procedure allows you to review your selections and make changes if necessary, then installs the product, provides informational messages, and returns you to the original menu.

-If a Language Variant is installed, refer to the Installation Guide. '''
+If a Language Variant is installed, refer to the Installation Guide.